gristlabs/grist-core/README.md

     - [References](https://support.getgrist.com/col-refs/#creating-a-new-reference-list-column) and reference lists, for cross-referencing records in other tables.
     - [Attachments](https://support.getgrist.com/col-types/#attachment-columns), to include media or document files in records.
     - Dates and times, toggles, and special numerics such as currency all have specialized editors and formatting options.
+    - [Conditional Formatting](https://support.getgrist.com/conditional-formatting/), letting you control the style of cells with formulas, to draw attention to important information.
   * Great for dashboards, visualizations, and data entry.
     - [Charts](https://support.getgrist.com/widget-chart/) for visualization.
     - [Summary tables](https://support.getgrist.com/summary-tables/) for summing and counting across groups.